 We have continued to support our students through bursaries and scholarships by spending a record £53.2 million.
 As with previous years, some of this has been funded by research grants and contracts.
 Our spend in this area has increased in each of the last five years, growing on average 3.6% per year.

 We are committed to ensuring students from all socio-economic backgrounds have the opportunity to thrive at Imperial.
 Our Imperial Bursary fund enables donors to support this commitment.
 We secured £0.4 million this year to help these students and we matched every donation.

 This is the first year we are reporting expenditure on our access and participation plan (note 11).
 The £9.8 million reported includes direct financial support to students and staff to supporting these students to succeed at the College and to progress into employment.

 Other gains and losses

-The £1.9 million deficit in associate relates to the College’s share of the operational loss reported this year by TWIG, a company that leverages an online platform providing resources to primary schools.
+Our £1.0 million share of operating deficit in joint ventures relates to ScaleSpace.
+The joint venture continued to incur start-up losses as it finished the first phase of its facility, more details of which are below.
+The £1.2 million deficit in associate relates to the College’s share of the operational loss reported this year by TWIG, a company that leverages an online platform providing resources to primary schools.